awsdocs/amazon-lumberyard-user-guide/doc_source/texture-settings-editor.md

 ![\[Set the texture presets for the file in the Texture Settings Editor.\]](http://docs.aws.amazon.com/lumberyard/latest/userguide/images/texture-pipeline-editor-5.png)
 + **Active preset** – Click the drop\-down menu to view the presets that you can assign to a texture\.
 The texture using the preset values automatically appears in the preview panel\.
 Texture properties are also updated\.
 **Note**
-The **Texture Settings Editor** supports different presets that specify the options that are applied when an image asset is compiled\.
-When you open the **Texture Settings Editor**, it loads the main settings and presets from the game project folder at the following file:
+The Texture Settings Editor supports different presets that specify the options that are applied when an image asset is compiled\.
+When you open the Texture Settings Editor, it loads the main settings and presets from the game project folder at the following file:
 `lumberyard_version\dev\game_project\Config\ImageBuilder\ImageBuilderPresets.settings`
-If this file doesn't exist, the **Texture Settings Editor** loads the default settings from the following file:
+If this file doesn't exist, the Texture Settings Editor loads the default settings from the following file:
 `lumberyard_version\dev\Gems\ImageProcessing\Code\Source\ImageBuilderDefaultPresets.settings`
 + Click the reset icon to reset all texture properties to the default values of the current preset\.
 + Click the info icon to display a pop\-up window for the current settings\.